RobertJansen1/OpenStack-Docs/_posts/volume/2024-01-16-Encrypted-volumes.md

 # Requirements to create an encrypted volume

-In order to encrypt volumes, the user needs to have the creator or admin barbican role on the project.
+In order to create an encrypted template, volume type & volume type, make sure you have the necessary permissions and configurations set up to execute this command successfully in your OpenStack environment.

 It may be that you do not possess any volume types, if this is the case you have to create a volume type.

 Before starting of a volume type, a volume template needs to be in place.

-### Creating a volume template
+### Creating a volume template that uses encryption

 Let us create a volume template that uses encryption.
 Whenever you create new volumes, you can refer to this volume template.